Baked Caramel Slice

 - Line a 20x20cm tin with baking paper and press the base mixture evenly into the tin.
 Bake for 10 minutes or until just golden.
 Allow to cool while you make the caramel.

 - To make the caramel, melt the coconut oil in a pot before adding the sugars, vanilla and rice malt or maple syrup, whisking to combine.
 Add in the coconut cream and bring to the boil.

 - Once the mixture has begun to boil, turn off the heat and whisk through the almond butter and tapioca until well combined.
+If you'd like to make your caramel extra silky, blend it in a high spend blender for a minute or two.
 Pour over the base and return to the oven for 10 minutes or until the caramel has a golden hue to it.
 It will bubble and thicken with time.
 Remove from the oven and allow to cool.

 - To make the chocolate topping, add the coconut cream to a pot and warm it over medium heat whilst stirring gently with a spatula.
 Add the chopped chocolate and continue stirring occasionally until the mixture is smooth.

 - Pour the topping over the caramel and sprinkle with the chopped almonds to garnish.
 Allow to set in the fridge before cutting into slices.